NilssPersson/Zap/README.md

    - Toolbar.tsx: Renders the form for editing the slide in the toolbar.
    - Presentation.tsx: Renders the slide in the presentation view.
    - index.ts: Exports the slide components and metadata.
+      - Define the slide metadata using the SlideInfo type.
+      - `value` should be the same as the directory name.
+      - `icon` should be a LucideIcon component.
+      - `label` should be the same as the directory name.
+      - `slideType` should be the same as the directory name.
+      - `questionType` is only needed for question slides.
 - In /src/components/quiz-editor/slide-master/index.ts
   - Import and export the new slide type
+- In /src/components/quiz-editor/slide-master/utils.tsx
   - Modify getSlideComponents to return the new slide type
 - In /src/hooks/useQuizEditor.ts
   - Modify handleAddSlide to support the new slide type